microflo/microflo/README.md

-Milestone 0.0.2, "Hello World": Can run a .fbp graph which echoes back on serial Milestone 0.1.0, "Minimally useful": Can implement a fridge flow Milestone 0.2.0, "Generally useful": Implements Firmata protocol, most of Arduino tutorials works
+Milestone 0.0.2, "Hello World": Can run a .fbp graph which echoes back on serial Milestone 0.1.0, "Minimally useful": Can implement a fridge flow Milestone 0.2.0, "Runtime reconfigurable": Graphs can be changed on the fly Milestone 0.3.0, "Generally useful": Implements Firmata protocol, most of Arduino tutorials works

 License
 -------